MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/08-data-migration.md

 ## Execute migration

 With the basic migration components in place, it's now possible to proceed with the data migration.
 There were several tools and methods introduced previously.
-For WWI, they are going to utilize the MySQL Workbench path to export the data and then import it into Azure Database for MySQL.
+For WWI, they're going to utilize the MySQL Workbench path to export the data and then import it into Azure Database for MySQL.

 ## Data migration checklist